socketio/engine.io/README.md

 - `close`
     - Fired when the client is disconnected.
+    - `error` is fired prior to closing if the reason is other than server/transport/forced close
     - **Arguments**
       - `String`: reason for closing
       - `Object`: description object (optional)